 Council holds regular immunisation sessions at different places around the municipality.
-Children and adults can receive vaccines against common diseases at these regular immunisation sessions.

 Vaccines available at cost

 Council can administer the below vaccines to adults at the following costs:

 - Chicken pox vaccine for $65 per dose

 - Boostrix vaccine (diphtheria, tetanus, pertussis or whooping cough) for $40 or free for pregnant women and their partners from 28 weeks gestation

 - Flu vaccine is available for $15 (available from March to September and free for some groups)

 - Hepatitis B vaccine is available for $35 per dose (three-dose course).

 There is no cost for some adults to have the following vaccines: